Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: SQCs as cold dark matter (CDM)

-We have established in \S \ref{sec:SQCs-DE} that a cosmology which resolves the Hubble tension while yielding an age of the universe of $\sim 13$ Gyr requires $\eta_{\rm G}+f_{\rm V} < 30\%$ and $2 < z_{\rm tun.} < 6$ (i.e. $1 < t_{\rm tun.} ({\rm Gyr})< 4$).
-I.e. the fraction of strongly interacting (i.e. non-drained) SQCs in today's universe is in the range $2.3\times 10^{-6} < e^{-1/H_0 t_{\rm tun.}} < 0.04$.
-This assumes that drainage of $\sim 10$\% of the SQCs condensate is enough to induce decoupling.
-Because drainage timescale is likely to exceed the typical timescale for the formation (and collapse) of structure in the early universe, we expect primordial halos to be dominated by post-LGB but non-drained SQCs.
-Baryons will fall into these halos but as we showed above, these diffuse baryons will not interact with SQCs whether drained or not.
-We expect a change (a ``phase transition") in structure growth past $t=t_{\rm tun.}$ because: (i) a percentage of the SQCs mass is converted to DE and; (ii) SQCs decouple from the strong force.
-It is beyond the scope of this paper to understand the true impact of these effects on subsequent structure growth and only state-of-the-art CDM simulations which incorporate the drainage of SQCs mass as described in details in Appendix \ref{appendix:our-cosmology} can help elucidate this aspect of our model.
+Due to the likelihood that the leakage timescale exceeds the typical timescale for the formation and subsequent collapse of structures during the early universe, we anticipate that primordial halos will be predominantly composed of non-leaked SQCs that formed after the Light Glueball (LGB) era.
+Baryonic matter will gravitationally accrete onto these halos, but as demonstrated earlier, the diffuse baryons will not interact with either leaked or non-leaked SQCs.
+However, we anticipate a critical change or "phase transition" in the growth of structures after the time $t=t_{\rm tun.}$ This is because: (i) a significant fraction of the SQCs' mass is converted into Dark Energy (DE), and (ii) the SQCs would have decoupled from hadrons.
+Understanding the precise impact of these effects on subsequent structure growth requires more advanced investigations beyond the scope of this paper.
+Only state-of-the-art Cold Dark Matter (CDM) simulations, which incorporate the leakage of SQC mass as detailed in Appendix \ref{appendix:our-cosmology}, can provide insights into this aspect of our model.

-In summary, SQCs are transparent to photons and would interact weakly with baryons from early times even before drainage begins.
-They could constitute a viable CDM candidate and may be responsible for the formation of mini-halos and of the larger structures in the universe (\citealt{navarro_1996, abel_2002}).
-Once halos form and virialize, SQCs will interact the strongest with stars and in particular with matter at the highest density, i.e. neutron stars (NSs).
-However, if $t_{\rm tun.}$ is a small fraction of the age of the universe then, by the time compact stars start to form in the universe, SQCs would have decoupled from the strong interaction (see \S \ref{sec:SQCs-DE}).
-In other words, a NS is unlikely to convert by SQC capture.
-If the cores of NSs can access the CSC phase via cooling and mass accretion this would have interesting implications to astrophysics (see Eq. (\ref{eq:compactness})).
+To summarize, SQCs present a viable candidate for Cold Dark Matter (CDM) and may play a role in the formation of both mini-halos and larger structures in the universe, as indicated in previous studies \cite{navarro_1996, abel_2002}.
+Once halos form and reach a state of virialization, SQCs are expected to interact most strongly with stars, particularly with matter at high densities such as neutron stars (NSs).
+However, if the tunnelling timescale $t_{\rm tun.}$ is a small fraction of the age of the universe, as suggested earlier, then SQCs would have decoupled from hadrons by the time compact stars begin to form (as discussed in Section \ref{sec:SQCs-DE}).
+In other words, even the densest stars, such as neutron stars, are unlikely to undergo conversion through capture of SQCs.
+However, if the cores of neutron stars can access the Color Superconducting Quark matter (CSC) phase through phenomena like cooling and mass accretion, it could have intriguing implications for astrophysics (as shown in equation (\ref{eq:compactness})).
+This possibility opens up new avenues for research in understanding the behavior and properties of neutron stars within the framework of our model.